AshkieCharles/CPNT262-Assignment1/README.md

 ### Code Journal
 - The reason why are all the images are named from 1-9 is because it makes it easier for my to create a for loop with only the inter going up rather than a random list of names.
 Because if it was names I would have to create a list and create a loop within a loop to prevent the same name from appearing twice which I think is too hard for now but I do have an idea on how you would do it.
 - So I didn't read the rubric that closely and failed to see that I needed an array of objects for the loop!
 So I asked for some assistance from Edward on how he did his.
+- After forgetting the strict mode in javascript I placed it all the way to the top, and low and behold it broke my images.
+It took me 20 minutes to figure out that the problem  was my for loop have a (i = 1) instead of (let i = 1).
+After changing that it fixed everything.

 ### Attributions
 # Images